Our transfer-student admission decisions are based on a thorough review of your submitted application.

 - No more than 4 completed full-time semesters (not including summer semesters) prior to enrolling

-- No more than 50 transferable hours prior to enrolling (does not include test-based credit hours such as AP or International Baccalaureate exams)
+- No more than 50 transferable hours prior to enrolling (does not include test-based credit hours such as AP or International Baccalaureate exams).
+Preference is given to students with 30 hours or less.

 - Completion of the transfer course equivalency of the University's Composition I requirement (usually a 2-course English composition sequence at other institutions)